MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

  :::image type="content" source="../../assets/images/tdp/dev-analytics-filter.PNG" alt-text="Filter":::

-Analytics page in the developer portal gives you the app usage data with the following individual widgets:
+Analytics page gives you the app usage data with the following individual widgets:

 * **Usage by time period**
 * **Usage by platform and OS**